 Cheesecake for Two is a mini loaf pan cheesecake version of Nigella Lawson’s “London Cheesecake”.
 It's baked in a 5.75x3 inch loaf pan (mini loaf pan).
 The crust can be made a few different ways, but I've included two.
 You can use a few pieces of cookie dough or use a mixture graham crackers and butter.

-If you’ve ever made a cheesecake, you know bake time is key, so I will preface this by saying the times below are what worked for me.
-Your cheesecake is ready when it appears set around the sides but seems a tiny bit wiggly in the center.
+If you’ve ever made a cheesecake, you know time and temp are both key, so I will preface this by saying the times below are what work for me.
+The cake is ready when it appears set around the sides but seems a tiny bit wiggly in the center.
 It will set as it cools and chills.
-For this cheesecake, bake time was a total of 43 minutes, the last 5 of which I covered the cheesecake with a sour cream topping and returned it to the oven.
+Another clue that it's done is the internal temperature.
+It should be between 150 and 170 degrees F.

 - 3 rounds ready-to bake sugar cookie dough or 6 crushed graham crackers mixed with 1 tablespoon melted butter

 - 6 ¾ oz cream cheese, softened (192 grams)

 - 3 tablespoons plus 1 teaspoon sugar (41 grams)

 - 1 large egg